Murder of the Goldmark family: Massacre of the Goldmark family

 On Christmas Eve 1985, Rice, posing as a taxi cab driver who had a package to deliver, gained entry to the Seattle home of Charles Goldmark.
-Rice had previously gone to the house of a neighbor before learning he was mistaken, and then going to the Goldmark's house.
+Rice had previously gone to the house of a neighbor before learning he was mistaken, and then going to the Goldmarks' house.

+Rice confessed to having wanted for the previous six months to murder the Goldmarks, but insisted that he did not include the Goldmark children, who he thought would have been absent the day of the killings.
+Rice stated: "The children - I didn't expect them."
+However once he found them in the house on the day of the attack Rice determined that he had to kill them as well.

-At 7:10 p.m., he tied the family up; Charles, wife Annie, and their two children, 12-year-old Derek and 10-year-old Colin and chloroformed them after robbing them of their valuables (including a bank card Charles gave him a false access number for, and the keys for their car) and learning guests were coming for 7:30.
+At 7:10 p.m., he tied the family up: Charles, his wife Annie, and their two children, 12-year-old Derek and 10-year-old Colin.
+He then chloroformed them after robbing them of their valuables (including a bank card Charles gave him a false access number for, and the keys for their car) and learning guests were coming for 7:30.
 Fearing he could not have enough time to extract information about the Communist conspiracy from Charles, and that the Goldmark family could identify him, he searched for a weapon, settled for a steam iron and a kitchen knife and bludgeoned and stabbed them to death before leaving.

 During the investigation, it was determined that, after they were chloroformed, Rice first struck Charles with four to five blows with the pointed edge of the steam iron to the head and then did the same to Annie, striking her strongly enough to cause her to move; after additional blows, she ceased to move.
-Rice then did the same to the children before checking whether the father was still alive by seeing if the arteries on the neck still had any activity pointing to a beating pulse.
+Rice then did the same to the children before checking whether their father was still alive by seeing whether the arteries on the neck still had any activity pointing to a beating pulse.
 Finding both Charles and Annie were still alive, Rice "decided to complete the job with the knife" and started with Charles, inserting the blade in the wound created by the bludgeoning, hitting the opposite end of the skull to a depth of five inches through the brain.
 Rice did the same to the children and then, not finding any skull injury on Annie, stabbed her in the chest.